darcamo/cmake-integration/README.md

 in order to make Emacs recognize a folder containing an empty file with a pre-determined name.

+# Calling gdb with a target

+Integration with debugging is currently limited to calling gdb with the full path of the last target as well as any command line arguments set for the last target.
+Just call the `cmake-integration-debug-last-target` function.
+This means that the working directory is always the directory where the executable file is and the `cmake-integration-run-working-directory` variable is ignored (has the same effect of being set to `bin`.

 # Screenshots

 **Disclaimer**: using